 - Significantly lower expenses

 Any individual, trust, corporation, estate, or private foundation may establish a DAF account with MIT.
 Donors who do not file income taxes in the United States will be reviewed in line with our gift acceptance policies for international donors.

-For a confidential discussion, contact Amy Goldman, Director of Gift Planning, at 617.715.2932 or firstname.lastname@example.org.
+For a confidential discussion about an MIT DAF, contact Amy Goldman, Director of Gift Planning, at 617.715.2932 or email@example.com.